mfinkle/llm-agents/README.md

 This repository also includes a Model Context Protocol (MCP) implementation, using the `stdio` transport:

-- **`tool_provider_mcp_server.py`** - A server that exposes tools via the Model Context Protocol
+- **`tool_provider_mcp_server.py`** - A server that exposes `ToolProvider` tools via the Model Context Protocol
-- **`tool_agent_mcp_client.py`** - A client that connects to MCP servers and makes their tools available to the ToolAgent
+- **`tool_agent_mcp_client.py`** - A client that connects to MCP servers and makes their tools available to `ToolAgent`

 The Model Context Protocol (MCP) allows language models to discover and invoke tools provided by external servers.
-This implementation follows the [MCP specification](https://github.com/microsoft/modelcontextprotocol/blob/main/docs/protocol.md).
+This implementation  attempts to follow the [MCP specification](https://spec.modelcontextprotocol.io/specification/2025-03-26/).

 #### Running the MCP Server

 The MCP server exposes tools from various providers through a standardized protocol.
-You will likely not launch this yourself, but will config an MCP Client to launch:
+You will likely not launch the server yourself, but will config an MCP Client to launch:

 ```bash
 python tool_provider_mcp_server.py [--debug]